ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

 ## Prerequisites

--  A directory containing all FHIR specification definition files.
-You can download a preferred standard implementation guide from the [FHIR Implementation Guide registry](http://fhir.org/guides/registry/)
+Download a directory containing all FHIR specification definition files.
+You can download a preferred standard implementation guide from the [FHIR Implementation Guide registry](http://fhir.org/guides/registry/).

 >**Note:** It is recommended to use the STU version of the implementation guides.
 Make sure that the downloaded specification archive has the `StructureDefinition`, `ValueSet`, and `CodeSystem` files for the Implementation Guide (IG) resources when extracted.

 ## Usage